Abstract

 Objective

-In this experiment you will investigate how the distance of stretch in a rubber band at rest relates to the distance the rubber band travels after being released.
+Investigate how the distance of stretch in a rubber band at rest relates to the distance the rubber band travels after being released.

 Introduction

-A great example of the difference between kinetic and potential energy is from the classic "snake-in-a-can" prank.
+A great example of the difference between kinetic and potential energy is from the classic "snake-in-a-can" prank, shown in Figure 1.
 This is an old joke where you give someone a can of peanuts and tell them to open it, but inside is actually a long spring that jumps out of the can when they open it.
 Since the spring is usually decorated to look like a long snake, this prank usually causes the victim to jump back and shout!
 When the snake is secured inside the unopened can, it has potential energy.
 But when the can is opened, the potential energy is quickly converted to kinetic energy as the snake jumps out of the can!

 Questions